getbuhcode/PaymentApp_Java_OOP/README.md

 ### Inheritance:
-GenernalPayment class *implements* the Payment Interface to inherit the Payment methods.
+GeneralPayment class *implements* the Payment Interface to inherit the Payment methods.

 While the McDonaldsPayment class and KFCPayment class *extends* the GeneralPayment class to inherits the GeneralPayment methods.